mvermadev/Emp_Management-MERN/README.md

 # Emp_Management-MERN
 This is an Web application is Responsive in any device, and built for employees of a company, who can manage their profile under the CRUD operations.
-Here, I have created Full stack Web App development by using MongoDB, Express.js, React.js, Node.js (MERN).
+Here, I have created Full stack Web App development by using MongoDB, Express.js, React.js, Node.js (MERN). <br/>
-The link of App documentation: https://rb.gy/snvf0q
+The link of App documentation: https://rb.gy/snvf0q <br/>
+The video link as well: https://rb.gy/4u2erh

 # Desktop
 ![emp1](https://user-images.githubusercontent.com/31858286/84893198-79154a00-b0bc-11ea-8789-debf407a7d32.png)